pablodecm/paper-inferno/paper/paper.md

 \autoref{tab:results_table},
-with the exception of the analytical likelihood which was based on the extended likelihood of the generative model from [@Eq:ext_ll], where obtained by building a binned likelihood by interpolating the signal and background histograms when the nuisance parameters are varied.
-In all cases, the uncertainties quoted are in correspondence with those obtained from the covariance matrix obtained using the Hessian of the negative logarithm the log likelihood, which were found to match very closely with those obtained by computing the profile likelihood width.
+with the exception of the analytical likelihood which was based on the extended likelihood of the generative model from [@Eq:ext_ll], were obtained by building a binned likelihood by interpolating the signal and background histograms when the nuisance parameters are varied.
+In all cases, the uncertainties quoted are in correspondence with those obtained from the covariance matrix obtained using the Hessian of the negative logarithm of the log likelihood, which were found to match very closely with those obtained by computing the profile likelihood width.